Productions of $X(3872)$, $Z_c(3900)$, $X_2(4013)$, and $Z_c(4020)$ in $B_{(s)}$ decays offer strong clues on their molecular nature: Theoretical framework

+We note in passing that the triangle mechanism has been applied to study the productions of $D_{s0}^*(2317)$, $D_{s1}(2460)$~\cite{Liu:2022dmm}, $D_s^+D_s^-$, and $D\bar{D}$ molecules~\cite{Xie:2022lyw}, yielding branching fractions in agreement with data.
+However, in the present work, because of the existence of a complete multiplet of hadronic molecules and of the interplay between the charged and neutral components in the wave functions of these states, there is richer physics, such as the isospin-breaking ratios and the nontrivial hierarchy among the branching ratios.
+As a result, the productions studied are more informative and play a more decisive role in disclosing the nature of $X(3872)$, $Z_c(3900)$, and their HQSS partners, $X_2(4013)$ and $Z_c(4020)$.

-In the following, we employ the effective Lagrangian approach to calculate the Feynman diagrams of Fig.~1.
-The Lagrangians and the determination of the relevant couplings either by fitting to data or relying on symmetries are presented in the Supplemental Material.
-By solving the Lippmann-Schwinger equation, we obtain the pole positions of the $\bar{D}^*D$ molecules, and then derive the couplings from the residues of the poles~\cite{Xie:2022lyw}, where the $\bar{D}^*D$ interactions in the contact-range effective field theory are determined by dynamically generating $X(3872)$ and $Z_{c}(3900)$ (see the Supplemental Material for details).
-With HQSS, we predict the $\bar{D}^*D^*$ molecules, $X_2(4013)$ and $Z_c(4020)$, and then obtain the corresponding couplings in the same approach.
-The couplings of the four molecules to their constituents are listed in Table~\ref{couplingparticle} of the Supplemental Material.
+We employ the effective Lagrangian approach to calculate the Feynman diagrams of Fig.~\ref{3872tri}.
+The relevant Lagrangians describing the interactions of each vertex in the triangle diagrams and the determination of the corresponding couplings either by fitting to data or relying on symmetries are presented in Appendix~\ref{appenda}, Appendix~\ref{appendb}, and Appendix~\ref{appendc}.
+It is straightforward to calculate the Feynman diagrams of Fig.~\ref{3872tri} and obtain the following amplitudes